 InvisibleHand’s website says that it has so far saved consumers £6.7m, with an average saving of £14.85.
 The company makes money by taking a slice of each successful transaction.

 After UK and US launches, InvisibleHand recently launched in Germany and plans more world wide releases this year.
 An add-on for Microsoft’s Internet Explorer is also in the works but Landy says the more difficult development process has delayed that.

 “Microsoft wants add-ons to be written in .NET, but that’s not bundled with XP and there are different versions in Vista and Windows 7,” he said.
 “Developers don’t want to develop if it’s hard and there isn’t a huge market of tech savvy people using IE.” Landy added that the IE add-on should be available during February.

 The inspiration for InvisibleHand came from Landy’s own frustrations at online shopping.
 “I conducted a study into it,” he tells CBR.
 “I used PriceGrabber to compare some prices with what they actually were and found that 16% had the wrong price.
 Why should I have to search for a product twice to find the best price?”

 Developments such as InvisibleHand should give the real-time tech sector a lift, Landy believes.
 “It could be an awakening for it.
-24-hour news channels changed perceptions about real-time technology and how we consume it but they are no longer the first stop – people go to sites like Twitter or blogs instead,” he said.
+24-hour news channels changed perceptions about real-time technology and how we consume it but they are no longer for first stop – people go to sites like Twitter or blogs instead,” he said.
 “We’ve had retailers using InvisibleHand to check their prices against rival retailers.
 I don’t think retail has had the attention it deserves for the way it has embraced real-time.”